-Celebrating the Sit-Down Strike in Flint, Michigan.
-The exhibit at Sloan Museum tells the story of the struggles of the workers as well as what was happening in the offices through videos, displays and hands-on activities.
+Celebrating the 1936-37 Sit-Down Strike in Flint, Michigan, Sloan Museum's exhibit tells the story of the struggles of automotive workers and their families, as well as what was happening in General Motors offices, through videos, displays and hands-on activities.

 On December 30, 1936, General Motors workers at Fisher Body No. 1 became part of what has been called the most significant strike in American labor history.
 These workers were fighting for recognition of their union, the United Auto Workers, and to keep their jobs from going to non-union workers.
 Other demands included a switch from piece work to hourly pay, a 30 hour week, ending “speed-up” production, and seniority rights.

-Strikers decided that instead of picketing outside the building, they would sit inside the factory-preventing other people from working their jobs and stopping GM production.
+Strikers decided that instead of picketing outside the building, they would sit inside the factory, preventing other people from working their jobs, and stopping GM production.
 Inside the plant, men depended on wives, family members, and the public for support and food.
 For a time, the strike was peaceful.
 President of GM, Alfred Sloan, did not even want to deal with the strikers.
-He wanted them to get out of the plant before dealing with them.
+He wanted them to leave the plant before making a deal with them.
 This made it very difficult to arrange negotiations between the strikers and the company.

 On January 11, 1937, police attempted to stop the delivery of food into the plant.
 Until this time, women and family members of the strikers had passed items to the strikers through factory windows.
 Car parts and water from fire hoses were launched at the police from inside the planet.
 Law enforcement fired buckshot and tear gas at the strikers.
 Fighting ended with strikers controlling the gates to the plant and with the police retreating.
 Governor Frank Murphy sent in the National Guard to maintain peace and order, but refused to direct them to act with force against the workers.